Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

     Generate answer from context.
     """
     prompt = f"""
-    'You are an expert assistance extracting information from context provided.
+    You are an expert assistant extracting information from context provided.
     Answer the question based on the context.
 Be concise and do not hallucinate.
     If you don´t have the information just say so.
     Context: {context_str}
     Question:
     {query}
-    Answer: '
+    Answer:
     """
-    return Complete("mistral-large", query)
+    return Complete("mistral-large", prompt)

   @instrument
   def query(self, query: str) -> str: